alpertayfun/pekmez-dev/README.md

-## Pekmez Simple Web Server Dev Repo
+## Pekmez Simple Web Application Server Dev Repo

-Simple Web Server.
+Simple Web Application Server

 ### Description

 Pekmez Meaning : (Turkish: pekmez, from Oghuz Turkic bekmes [1][2], Azerbaijani: bəkməz/doşab) is a molasses-like syrup obtained after condensing juices of fruit must, especially grape by boiling it with a coagulant agent like wood ashes or ground carob seeds.
 It is used as a syrup or mixed with tahini for breakfast.
 In Azerbaijan, pekmez is also mixed with natural yogurt and consumed as a refreshment during summer time.

-This repo is simple web server using express-js.
+This repo is simple web application server using express-js.
 This is not stable version.

 ### Why ?